vladp72/iffl/docs/README.md

 Output of NtQueryDirectoryFile
 [FILE_ID_BOTH_DIR_INFO documentation](https://docs.microsoft.com/en-us/windows-hardware/drivers/ddi/content/ntifs/ns-ntifs-_file_both_dir_information)

+## Overview

+This header only library provides an algorithms and containers for safe creation and parsing such a collection.
+It includes:
+* _flat_forward_list_ref_ and _flat_forward_list_view_ a non-owning containers that allows iterating over a flat forward list in a buffer.
+* _flat_forward_list_validate_ a family of functions that help to validate untrusted buffer, and prodice a ref/view to a subrange to the buffer that contains valid list.
+* _flat_forward_list_ a container that owns and resizes buffer as you are adding/removing elements.
+* _debug_memory_resource_ a memory resource that help with debugging
+* _input_buffer_memory_resource_ a memory resource that helps in scenarios where server have to fill a passed in buffer.

+## Scenarios

 function **flat_forward_list_validate** that can be use to deal with untrusted buffers.
 You can use it to validate if untrusted buffer contains a valid list, and to find boundary at which list gets invalid. with polymorphic allocator for debugging contained elements.

 ```